Compared to Logs and Trackers

 If we already have logs and an experiment tracker, what is still missing?

-The missing layer is a trustworthy record of what the run actually read, wrote, and produced, plus a way to walk that graph later from the artifact you care about.
+The missing layer is a runtime-derived record of what the run actually read, wrote, and produced, plus a way to walk that graph later from the artifact you care about.

 If your current stack already answers that question end to end, you may not need GLaaS for this part of the problem.
 If it does not, this is the gap roar and GLaaS are designed to close.